guilevieiram/Data-Structures-UFMG/First Project/README.md

 >>>.\bin\run.out <TARGET_FILE>
 >>> make clean
 ```
 Where <TARGET_FILE> stands for a .txt containing the commands for the program.
-If you are running this on Windows, make sure that <TARGET_FILE> is in the bin/ folder.